 In the old world of marketing, this worked using an “Ad Marketing” strategy, whereby we informed the prospect or customer about something new to come.

-Next generation marketing operates on a different principle, which is to offer valuable content free of charge (products, services, videos, webinars, ebooks) for a certain period.
-It goes on to propose a new programme, this time at a price.
+Next-generation marketing operates on a different principle, which is to offer valuable content free of charge (products, services, videos, webinars, ebooks) for a certain period.
+It goes on to propose a new program, this time at a price.
 The principle is that you never sell without first adding value.